Jackie Pedota

 View Curriculum Vitae (pdf)

-Jackie is a doctoral candidate at the University of Texas at Austin within the Educational Leadership and Policy department and works as a Graduate Research Assistant under the supervision of Dr. Liliana Garces.
-She currently works on a project, funded by the Spencer Foundation, that examines how law-based pressures, such as state legislation restricting teaching and knowledge production focused on race, shape racial inclusion policy and practice within higher education.
-Prior to pursuing her PhD, Jackie received her M.Ed. from the University of Texas at Austin and her B.S. in Wildlife Ecology and Conservation from the University of Florida.
+Jackie is a Postdoctoral Associate within the Educational Leadership and Policy department at the University of Texas at Austin under the supervision of Dr. Liliana Garces.
+She is currently a Co-PI with Dr. Garces and Dr. Eliza Epstein on a research project, funded by the Sloan and Trellis Foundation, examining how enacted legislation restricting diversity, equity, and inclusion (DEI) efforts shapes how faculty and administrators implement racial inclusion policies and practices within higher education.
+Prior to completing her PhD, Jackie received her M.Ed. from the University of Texas at Austin and her B.S. in Wildlife Ecology and Conservation from the University of Florida.
 She has had a wealth of professional experiences across the P-20 educational pipeline including roles in K-12 instruction, non-profit management, educational technology, and higher education administration.

-Jackie's work as a multi-disciplinary scholar utilizes participatory methods, like oral history, to produce public scholarship that democratizes knowledge and disrupt power structures historically present within knowledge production and dissemination.
-She serves as the Managing Editor for the US Latina & Latino Oral History Journal and is a Graduate Student Member of the Editorial Board for the Journal of Student Affairs Research and Practice.
-Her work has been recognized at national conferences such as the American Educational Research Association (AERA), the Oral History Association (OHA), the Association for the Study of Higher Education (ASHE), and the National Association for Chicana and Chicano Studies (NACCS).
-Her scholarship has also been publish in a variety of journals, including the Journal of Cases in Educational Leadership (JCEL), the Journal Committed to Social Change on Race and Ethnicity (JCSCORE), Educational Researcher, and the US Latina & Latino Oral History Journal.
+Jackie is the Managing Editor for the US Latina & Latino Oral History Journal and serves on the Editorial Board for the Journal of Student Affairs Research and Practice.
+Her work has been recognized at national conferences such as the American Educational Research Association (AERA), the American Sociological Association (ASA), the Oral History Association (OHA), the Association for the Study of Higher Education (ASHE), and the National Association for Chicana and Chicano Studies (NACCS).
+Her scholarship has also been publish in a variety of journals, including the Journal of Cases in Educational Leadership, the Journal Committed to Social Change on Race and Ethnicity, Educational Researcher, and the US Latina & Latino Oral History Journal.